adi14041999/my_wiki/docs/math/probability/story_proofs_and_axioms_of_probability.md

 **Key principle**: If two expressions count the same thing, they must be equal.

-## Non-naive definition of Probability and Axioms of Probability

-### Formal Definition of Probability
+## Formal Definition of Probability

 Let $S$ be a **sample space** (the set of all possible outcomes of an experiment).
 An **event** $A$ is a subset of $S$ (i.e., $A \subseteq S$).